Multi-User Entanglement Distribution in Quantum Networks Using Multipath Routing: Performance evaluation: mesh topologies

-While the protocols designed are general to network topology, different topologies might have different achievable entanglement rates.
-We simulated the protocols on topologies taken from several real-world optical networks, which are described in Table \ref{tab:1} \cite{baroni1998routing}.
-The edge lengths of the topologies used were scaled down by a factor of 100, to more closely match the size of current experimental entanglement setups \cite{yu2020entanglement}.
-The effect of entanglement link generation probability on ER was found by varying $p_{\text{op}}$, such that $p_e$ for edges $e \in E$ is given by \hbox{Equation (\ref{eq:1})}.
+The protocols developed can be applied to any topology, but the achievable distribution rates might differ depending on the topology.
+To investigate this we simulated the best performing protocol, MP-P, on topologies taken from real-world optical networks, which are described in Table \ref{tab:1} \cite{baroni1998routing}.
+The edge lengths of the topologies used were scaled down by a factor of 100, to more closely match the size of current experimental entanglement distribution setups \cite{yu2020entanglement}.
+The entanglement link generation probability $p_e$ was calculated for each edge using (\ref{eq:1}).
+To parameterise $p_e$ we vary $p_{\text{op}}$, with $p_{\text{loss}}$ a fixed function of edge length.
+Further, for the mesh topologies, we only consider networks with $Q_c=1$.
+The legend identifying the topologies in \hbox{Fig. \ref{fig:X}} also applies to later figures in this section.
+Performance was evaluated with varied entanglement link generation probabilities and numbers of users.